slowernews/wisdom-tldr/README.md

 ###On leadership

 Being a leader is different from being a boss.
-Leadership is based on mutual Rcr[trust](#on-trust).
+Leadership is based on mutual [trust](#on-trust).

 > *'A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.' -- Lao Tzu*